JonathanWoollett-Light/cogent/README.md

 # rust_neural_network

-I basic neural network in Rust.
+A basic neural network in Rust.